bessinnica/Loc-markdig-azuredocs-test/articles/sql-database/saas-dbpertenant-get-started-deploy.md

 A central **Events Hub** page provides a list of links to the tenants in your deployment.

-1. Open the *Events Hub* in your web browser: http://events.wingtip-dpt.&lt;USER&gt;.trafficmanager.net (substitute &lt;USER&gt; with your deployment's user value):
+1. Open the <em>Events Hub</em> in your web browser: http://events.wingtip-dpt.&lt;USER&gt;.trafficmanager.net (substitute &lt;USER&gt; with your deployment's user value):

     ![events hub](media/saas-dbpertenant-get-started-deploy/events-hub.png)

 2. Click **Fabrikam Jazz Club** in the *Events Hub*.

     ![Events](./media/saas-dbpertenant-get-started-deploy/fabrikam.png)

 #### Azure Traffic Manager

 The Wingtip application uses [*Azure Traffic Manager*](../traffic-manager/traffic-manager-overview.md) to control the distribution of incoming requests.
 The URL to access the events hub for one tenant must obey the following format:

 - http://events.wingtip-dpt.&lt;USER&gt;.trafficmanager.net/fabrikamjazzclub